Homotopy properties of horizontal loop spaces and applications to closed sub-riemannian geodesics

 \begin{proof} In coordinates, the differential of $J$ can be computed as:

-In the previous equation $F^t$ denotes the time-$t$ endpoind map $F^t(u,x)=\gamma_{(u,x)}(t)$ (such a map was previously denoted by $F^t_x(u)$, this slight abuse will simplify the notation in the next computations) and its differential can be computed as: \be d_{(u,x)}F^t (\dot u, \dot x)=d_uF_x^t\dot u+d_x\varphi_u^{0, t}\dot x.\ee In particular:
+In the previous equation $F^t$ denotes the time-$t$ endpoint map $F^t(u,x)=\gamma_{(u,x)}(t)$ in this chart (such a map was previously denoted by $F^t_x(u)$, this slight abuse will simplify the notation in the next computations) and its differential can be computed as: \be d_{(u,x)}F^t (\dot u, \dot x)=d_uF_x^t\dot u+d_x\varphi_u^{0, t}\dot x.\ee In particular:

 We will prove below that if $(u_n, x_n)\rightharpoonup (0, 0)$ then the three linear operators $R_1(u_n, x_n), R_2(u_n, x_n)$ and $R_3(u_n, x_n)$ all converge to zero (strongly); this directly implies \eqref{eq:nabla}.